Main Menu

 Play and Pause Buttons for Slideshow

 There are so many examples of individual teachers, aides, drivers, safety, and other District staff that are making a difference in the lives of our children throughout our buildings.
-It is time to recognize these special individuals.
-Nominations are open April 1st and will close April 15th.
-To nominate an individual for the Board of Education Making a Difference Recognition: Click Here
+It is time to recognize these special individuals - nominate someone for the June 2025 Making a Difference Award here!